doetoe/blockchain/README.md

 * address
 * user

+and you should change the configuration file `config.py` to specify the correct blockchain class.

 The third level adds general purpose executable data to this.
 This is still very much to be done and understood.

 ### Operation ###